populationgenomics/talos/design_docs/Hail_Filter_and_Annotation.md

 ## Stage Details

 Runs within a Hail Batch, as a Hail Query runtime.

-For now, due to functional constraints, the process runs inside DataProc on GCP.
-We are aiming to split the HailQuery/VEP annotation stage from this infrastructure requirement soon.
+---

+### Note

+For now, due to limitations of the annotation process, we are reliant on an annotated MatrixTable being provided as input.
+Substantial amounts of code and input data would have to be provided for this to work independently from the CPG pipeline environment, so in the interest of first merging an end-to-end product, then improving, the annotation phase has been extracted.

+Please ignore statements below concerning the running of VEP/Dataproc, as they have been (temporarily) removed

+---

 This stage takes a Hail MatrixTable representation of a VCF as input, applies VEP annotation, and adds provisional category tags.
 Flow chart representations of the logic for pre-and post annotation filters are shown below

 ![Pre-Annotation Filters](images/hail_pre_filter.png)
-Annotation with VEP is between these two stages

 ![Post-Annotation Filters](images/hail_categories.png)
 Criteria for selection into the 4 variant categories